VeztaVezta

 });

-Public channels (market:*, monitor:signals) do not require authentication.
-User-specific channels (user:*) require a valid JWT.
+Public channels (market:*, crypto:prices, monitor:signals) do not require authentication.
+User-specific channels (user:*) require a valid JWT and ownership verification at subscribe time.

 Client Integration